 - Create an optimal environment for the patient using microsystem resources, evidence-based practice, quality improvement processes, and patient safety standards.

-- Demonstrate accountability for standard-based nursing care given by self and delegated to others adhering to professional, ethical, and legal standards within nursing.
+- Demonstrate accountability for nursing care, adhering to professional, ethical, and legal standards.

 Concord, NH 03301

-The associate nursing program at NHTI – Concord’s Community College located in Concord, NH, is accredited by the:
+The Associate Nursing Program at NHTI – Concord’s Community College in Concord, N.H., is accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)

 3390 Peachtree Road NE, Suite 1400

 The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Nursing Program is Continuing Accreditation.
 View the public information disclosed by the ACEN regarding this program at http://www.acenursing.us/accreditedprograms/programSearch.htm